 - CEMA instructs municipalities to have a municipal civil emergency plan that assigns roles and responsibilities and specifies powers and duties. - CEMA allows municipalities to declare a state of emergency either during or outside of a YG emergency.
-A municipal state of emergency would usually last for 48 hours unless replaced by a state of emergency called by YG. - YG can cancel a state of emergency declared by a municipality. - YG can require the assistance of a municipality in a state of emergency.
-Impacts on people's rights Information and Privacy Management Act.

-The municipal council may make any bylaws it considers necessary to put into effect the civil emergency plan of the municipality.
+A municipal state of emergency would usually last for 48 hours unless replaced by a state of emergency called by YG. - YG can cancel a state of emergency declared by a municipality. - YG can require the assistance of a municipality in a state of emergency. - The municipal council may make any bylaws it considers necessary to put into effect the civil emergency plan of the municipality.
 Yukon First Nations?

 - CEMA does not include Yukon First Nations in the legislation or its regulations. - There are 11 Yukon First Nations with Self-Government Agreements.
 These agreements include legislative emergency powers outlined in Chapter 13.
+CEMA enforcement If someone does not obey orders related to the state of emergency, they can be fined \$500 and/or be imprisoned for a maximum of 6 months.
 Is CEMA being updated?